-The device is suitable for filtering ferrous contamination with particle sizes from 0.2 to 10 mm from product flows.
+The device filters ferrous contamination with a minimum grain size of 0.03 mm from product flows with grain sizes ranging from 0.2 to 10 mm.
 The product flow must not contain any particles large or heavy enough to cause damage to the magnetic bars.